algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 ![Go_board_image](/documents/images/technical/goboard.jpg)

-On this board we need to use :
+On this board, we need to use :

 - The four switches for the frog movement.
 - The VGA to display it on a compatible screen.
-- The LED segments for current score.
+- The LED segments for the current score.

 You can access the Go Board plans by [Clicking here](https://nandland.com/wp-content/uploads/2022/06/Go_Board_V1.pdf).